n0th1ng-else/typescript-types-complex-example/article/ARTICLE.EN.md

 For import statements, we actually want to have values (not types) accessible, so we can't use the same approach there.
 Instead, we import values and re-export them under the namespace using the composite `export import` operator.
 Thus, we collect all the constants, models, enums, interfaces under some common name, we can name it whatever we want, and it will be a single entry point for all our UI library-related data.
+As the result, we collected all data in one place, and the developer experience does not change from using the global object to having to import something.

-This part is a tradeoff to have all usage cases working. it adds some copy-paste routine, but then it is a comfortable way to supply developers with type definitions: we can use global variable exposed by the UI library, we can use any related type to define other variables and functions without having to import `UiCore` without any reason.
-Then we can import it and use types the same way we did before along with enum values and other constants.
-And yes, we do support new `import type { UiCore } from "ui-types-package"` syntax last TypeScript versions provide to define types.
+This part is a tradeoff to get all usage cases working.
+It adds some copy-paste routine, but then it is a comfortable way to supply developers with type definitions: we can use the global variable exposed by the UI library as we do in JavaScript modules — without having to import anything.
+Then we can import the package and use constant values.
+All of them are defined and ready to use.
+The existing code will remain the same.
+And yes, we do support the new `import type { UiCore } from "ui-types-package"` syntax which was introduced in TypeScript v3.8 to define types.
+There is no conflict with our implementation.

 ### Conclusion

-In this article, I tried to show how we can create a package with type definitions.
-Taking into account thousands of examples for existing JavaScript libraries, my research covers some rare edge case, when the package should behave the same way as a global type and while importing some value.
-You can achieve the expected results by following these
+You can find thousands of existing type definitions for JavaScript libraries.
+In this article, I tried to explain some specific edge case, when along with type definitions, the package needs to contain real values.
+We use this approach for our UI components library to style table cells, specify icons, and more.
+You can achieve such capabilities by following these steps:
-steps:

 - Create and set up a new NPM package.
 - Describe the whole interface supported by the JavaScript library.